codeaudit/website/md/docs/0xjs/async.md

 0x.js is a promise-based library.
 This means that whenever an asynchronous call is required, the library method will return a native Javascript promise.
-You can therefore choose between using a `promise` or `async/await` syntax with each async methods as shown below.
+You can therefore choose between using `promise` or `async/await` syntax when calling our async methods.

 *Async/await syntax (recommended):*
 ```javascript